orbitalquark/textadept/doc/manual/3_UserInterface.md

   <img src="images/ui.png" alt="UI" />
 </div>

 Textadept's user interface was designed to be simple.
-It consists of an optional menubar, editor view, initially hidden find/replace dialog, initially hidden command entry, and statusbar.
+It consists of a menubar, editor view, initially hidden find/replace dialog, initially hidden command entry, and statusbar.
 Below are brief descriptions of these features.
 More in-depth discussion about some of them is provided later in the manual.

 ## Menubar